 Under the Health Protection and Promotion Act all cases of Lyme disease are required to be reported to Public Health; including clinically diagnosed cases.
 To report a case of Lyme disease to the Grey Bruce Health Unit, please call the Infectious Disease Program at 519-376-9420 ext.
 6.

-Lyme disease is an infection transmitted through the bite of a blacklegged tick infected with Borrelia burgdoferi (b. burgdoferi), the Lyme disease carrying bacteria.
-Infection does not (usually) occur until an infected tick has been attached (imbedded) for at least 24-36 hours, this is the amount of time required for the bacteria to transmitted through a bite (appendix A).
-The Grey Bruce Health Unit follows-up with persons in the Grey and Bruce Counties that are diagnosed with Lyme disease.
+Lyme disease is an infection caused by the bacteria Borrelia burgdoferi.
+The bacteria can be transmitted (passed on) to a person through the bite of a blacklegged tick that is carrying the bacteria.
+Infection does not always occur with a tick bite.
+An infected tick usually needs to be attached for 24-36 hours; this is the amount of time needed for the bacteria to be transmitted through a bite.
+The Grey Bruce Health Unit follows-up with persons in Grey and Bruce counties that are diagnosed with Lyme disease.

 Protection and Prevention

 The best way to protect against Lyme disease is to prevent tick bites.
-Health Canada provides some ways you can protect yourself and your home here https://www.canada.ca/en/public-health/services/diseases/lyme-disease/prevention-lyme-disease.html
+Health Canada provides some important ways you can protect yourself.
+See Health Canada’s Prevention of Lyme disease page for further information.

 Removing a Tick

 Ticks can be found anywhere on your body.
 If you find a tick attached to you, ensure that the tick is completely removed as soon as possible.
 Be careful not to crush or twist the tick during removal, this helps to ensure the entire tick is removed.
 See Health Canada’s Removing and Submitting Ticks for testing page for further information on tick removal.

 Follow-up with your health care provider as soon as possible:

 - If the tick was attached for more than 24-36 hours